 Children are assessed every 4-6 weeks by trained reading leads.
 From this, next steps are identified by the school’s Reading Lead and children are grouped based on their needs.
 Any children needing extra support are identified and then supported by daily intervention delivered by qualified 1:1 tutoring or have additional support in 1:1 reading sessions.

-At Malcolm Arnold Preparatory School we use Effective Maths as a vessel to deliver our mastery teaching.
-Lessons are based upon the Singapore/Shanghai models of delivering maths mastery, making solid use of the Rosenshine Principles for direct instruction.
+At Malcolm Arnold Preparatory School we use Effective Maths as a vessel to deliver our teaching for mastery approach.
+Lessons are based upon the Singapore/Shanghai models of delivering teaching for mastery in maths, whilst also making solid use of the Rosenshine Principles for direct instruction.

-Effective Maths (our tool for delivering our curriculum) is a comprehensive framework for ensuring high quality maths teaching.
+Effective Maths (our tool for delivering the maths curriculum) is a comprehensive framework for ensuring high quality maths teaching.
 Lessons are designed carefully to incorporate the principles of maths mastery, this includes:

-Teachers also access NRich and NCETM Hub resources to enhance both their knowledge and provide pupil challenges.
+Teachers also access White Rose and NCETM resources to enhance both their knowledge and provide pupil challenges.

 Where possible, a MAPS pupil will have opportunities to learn maths in context.
 We also look for opportunities to use maths across the curriculum, especially in - but not confined to - science.
 We believe strongly that mathematics is both a life skill and an academic subject.
 Our teaching reflects both these approaches.

-As a school we work with the Enigma maths hub which places an emphasis on teaching for mastery.
-Our subject leader is an accredited mastery specialist and workgroup lead for the NCETM.
+As a school we work with the Enigma Maths Hub which places an emphasis on teaching for mastery.
+Our subject leader is an accredited mastery specialist and workgroup lead for the NCETM as well as being a local leader of maths education.
 This provides opportunities for teachers to receive regular high-quality CPD to continuously move the teaching of mathematics forwards for the pupils of MAPS.

 At MAPs, Science is an important subject as it allows our children to explore the world around them in detail.
 Our aim is to teach an aspirational and knowledge-rich curriculum, allowing our children to develop throughout the school and teaching them skills they can use for the rest of their lives.
 Looking after the environment is vital in our vision at MAPS and our Science curriculum teaches us to understand the world we live in and how we can each improve to better this for the future.
 We believe that every child is a scientist; we challenge stereotypes and barriers.
 At MAPS, we also recognise the part we play in building Science Capital from an early age to support full engagement with science in education.